Vid-LLM: A Compact Video-based 3D Multimodal LLM with Reconstruction-Reasoning Synergy: Appendix

 \subsection{Supplementary Experiments on Reconstruction}

 \textbf{Overview.} Since the reconstruction branch not only provides 3D cues for the 3D-MLLM but also explicitly produces point clouds that can serve downstream applications, it is important to assess its individual performance.
 To evaluate the 3D modeling capability of Vid-LLM, we assess three tasks: camera pose estimation, depth prediction, and point-cloud reconstruction.
 Depth prediction is crucial to real-scale reconstruction, and together with poses it determines the quality of the recovered point clouds.
 Following standard protocols, we evaluate poses on Co3Dv2~\citep{26co3d} and RealEstate10K~\citep{27real}, depth on the indoor NYU Depth v2 dataset~\citep{28nyu}, and point-cloud reconstruction on ScanNet~\citep{29scannet}, ensuring consistency with the 3D vision–language benchmarks introduced earlier.
+Depth and reconstruction evaluations require the model to predict real-scale geometric outputs, while camera pose estimation is scale-invariant.

 \textbf{Baseline.} For 3D reconstruction, we evaluate three subtasks: (i) camera pose estimation, where we compare against geometry-based optimization methods including COLMAP+SG and PixSfM, as well as state-of-the-art learning-based approaches such as PoseDiff, DUSt3R, MASt3R, FLARE, Fast3R, and CUT3R; (ii) monocular depth estimation, where we benchmark against DPT, P3Depth, SwinV2-L, AiT, VPD, ZoeDepth, and DepthAnything; and (iii) point-cloud reconstruction, where we consider pose-dependent methods such as MVDNet, GPMVS, Atlas, NeuralRecon, DG-Recon, and PanoRecon, together with pose-free approaches including RCVD, GCVD, COLMAP, FrozenRecon, and DUSt3R, ranging from traditional multi-view geometry to modern learning-based techniques.
-Notably, both depth and point-cloud evaluations are conducted in real scale.
+We further benchmark against VGGT, which serves as both a high-performing reconstruction model and as the reconstruction teacher in our framework.